xtatixone/.github/README.md

 ![Logo](../assets/banner.png)

-XTATIX unifies HTML structure and CSS styling into a single declarative language.
+ALCHIRA unifies HTML structure and CSS styling into a single declarative language.
 Write responsive layouts in one coherent syntax, compiled to optimized vanilla web code at build time.

 #### ⚙️ Core Technology

 - **Built in Go (Golang)** — Provides a fast, stable foundation for high-performance processing.
-- **Compile-Time Preprocessor** — Converts the declarative XTATIX syntax directly to vanilla HTML/CSS at build time, ensuring zero runtime overhead.
+- **Compile-Time Preprocessor** — Converts the declarative ALCHIRA syntax directly to vanilla HTML/CSS at build time, ensuring zero runtime overhead.

-#### 🚀 What XTATIX Delivers
+#### 🚀 What ALCHIRA Delivers

 - **Unified Syntax for CSS + HTML** — Structure and style in one place, no context-switching.
 - **Standardized Syntax for CSS Frameworks** — Consistent syntax whether you use built-in or external frameworks.